- 1 Is Sleeping Hungry Good?

 Kiwi is a very healthy fruit high in serotonin.
 Serotonin in the body is linked to several facets of sleep, such as inducing your brain to sleep by relaxing it and maintaining sleep during the night.
 Read more here.

-- Make kiwi smoothie with banana or simply eat your kiwis with yogurt.
+- Make a kiwi smoothie with a banana or simply eat your kiwis with yogurt.

 - Frozen Fruit Pizza

 - Kiwi jam is also a tasty food that can be used to flavor your bread or any other food.

 - Kiwi also gives good taste with almonds, salt, honey or as a salad.